DynamoDS/RefineryPrimer/02-getting-started/02-06_applying-generative-design-to-practical-challenges.md

 _Above: the three cuboids joined together to form one solid_

-Please make sure all the nodes controlling the size & location of the cuboids are set as _Is Input_ in the Dynamo graph.
+Please make sure all the nodes controlling the size & location of the cuboids are set as *`IsInput`* in the Dynamo graph.

 <br/>